 5. Lock Away the Good Stuff

-Locking the doors and windows is obvious, but even that won’t be enough to protect your belongings if someone makes their way inside.
+Locking the doors and windows is obvious, but even that won’t be enough to secure your home during travel if someone makes their way inside.
 You will need an additional layer of security for your valuable items.
-A good idea is to invest in a safe.
+The good idea is to invest in a safe.
 Place all of your jewelry, important personal documents, and expensive electronics inside the safe and hide it somewhere it’s not likely to be seen.

-If you don’t have a safe, then it’s still a good idea to hide those valuable belongings out of sight.
-There are likely several really good hiding spots around your house.
-If you’ve lived there for several years then you may have already found them.
+If you don’t have a safe, it’s still a good idea to hide those valuable belongings out of sight.
+There are likely several perfect hiding spots around your house.
+If you’ve lived there for several years, then you may have already found them.
 If not, then spend some time locating them.
-Just make sure you don’t forget where they are while on vacation.
+Just make sure you don’t forget home security while on vacation.
 Alternatively, you can ask a friend or family member to hold on to some of the most valuable items.

 6. Don’t Leave the Key Under the Rock

 Leaving a spare key under a rock or above a window is a timeless tradition.
-But that doesn’t mean you should do it while you’re away on vacation.
-Burglars know all of the best places to look for keys.
-You can bet that if your key is hidden outside they will find it before you’ve returned.
+But that doesn’t mean you should do it while on vacation.
+Burglars know all the best places to look for keys, and you can bet that if your key is hidden outside, they will find it before you’ve returned.
 Make sure you collect all of your spare keys and lock them inside.
-If anyone will need to enter the property while you are gone, then leave a spare key with them directly.
+If anyone needs to enter the property while you are gone, leave a spare key with them directly.

 7. Automate the Lights

 Automated lights that work on timers are the ideal solution.
-There are several ways you can achieve this.
+There are several ways you can watch your home while you’re away.
 One way is to use home automation software via Wi-Fi.
-You can then turn the lights on and off as you choose with a smartphone app.
+With a smartphone app, you can turn the lights on and off as you choose.
 A second technique is to purchase lights with built-in timers.
 Some lights even allow for randomization in the timing.

 8. Show Off Your Security

-Most burglars don’t want to deal with security systems.
-They are looking for the easiest possible targets in the town.
-That means the least amount of security and the lowest risk.
-Use signs and stickers to make it known that you have a security alarm system.
+Most burglars don’t want to deal with security systems, and they are looking for the easiest targets in the town, which means the least security and the lowest risk.
+Use signs and stickers to let you know you have a security alarm system.

-These vacation security tips are simple but are usually more than enough to guarantee the safety of your home.
-The goal is to make the home look lived in and secured so that burglars pass by the house without giving it a second thought.
+This is simple but is usually more than enough to guarantee the safety of your home.
+The goal is to ensure home security while on a trip so that burglars pass by the house without giving it a second thought.